Michelin-starred restaurant with modern Hungarian cuisine & 200 wines

 "This Michelin-starred downtown restaurant is known best for the visually striking and technically precise dishes prepared under the direction of executive chef Ákos Sárközi.
 Since the restaurant opened in 2010, the duck liver starter and the Mangalica pork tenderloins have remained mainstays on the menu.
 Although pricey, Borkonyha has a bistro-like vibe that’s more casual than other fine dining restaurants in Budapest." - Tas Tobias

-"This unassuming-looking restaurant sits not far from the Basilica.
+"This unassuming-looking restaurant sits not far from the Basilica, and while its traditional dining room may not promise all that much, to pass it by would be a mistake.
 The kitchen here sources top-class ingredients, treats them with the utmost respect and allows them to shine.
-Subtle Hungarian influences run throughout dishes which are well-conceived and skilfully executed, with a notable intensity of flavour." - The MICHELIN Guide UK Editorial Team
+Subtle Hungarian influences run throughout dishes which are well-conceived and skilfully executed, and have a notable intensity of flavour.
+Wines are key here too: they offer 100 labels, including around a quarter by the glass." - The MICHELIN Guide UK Editorial Team